BryTyr/KaggleCompetition/README.md

 Model:
 I used Keras Sequential model with 3 layers two of which had 64 nodes and third have 32 nodes, an adam optimizer and an early callback with a patience of 10 epochs.

-I would like to give credit to this10 epochs tutorial as it gave me great insight on how to build the model: https://www.tensorflow.org/tutorials/keras/regression
+I would like to give credit to this tutorial as it gave me great insight on how to build the model: https://www.tensorflow.org/tutorials/keras/regression

 I achived a RSME of 61,234 on my final submission.